-Horticultural therapy education and training, based in Vancouver, BC:
+Horticultural therapy education and training, based on Vancouver Island, BC:

 Explore the fields of horticultural therapy (HT), therapeutic horticulture (TH), and nature-based therapy in an exciting inter-disciplinary program.

-HT courses will appeal to healthcare professionals, educators and interpreters, horticulturists, landscape designers and others wishing to learn more about connecting people and plants; or to those exploring career opportunities in horticultural therapy and therapeutic horticulture.
+HT courses appeal to healthcare professionals, educators, horticulturists, landscape designers and others wishing to learn more about connecting people, plants, and nature.
+Some students plan to explore career opportunities in horticultural therapy and therapeutic horticulture.

 Frequently asked questions about horticultural therapy training - FAQ's:

-We explore typical indoor and outdoor settings in which TH or HT programs might be offered and consider the potential for collaboration and partnerships for future program development.
+Students explore settings in which TH, HT, or nature-based wellness programs might be offered and consider the potential for collaboration and partnership with agencies in their own communities.

 What about TH and HT programs for specific populations?

-Content in each course focuses on evidence-based literature and examples of contemporary horticulture, gardening, and nature-based therapy programs that serve the needs of specific populations: locally, elsewhere in Canada, and around the world.
+Content focuses on evidence-based literature and examples of contemporary horticulture, gardening, and nature-based therapy programs that serve the needs of diverse populations - locally, elsewhere in Canada, and around the world.

-For those considering work as a horticultural therapist in a clinical setting, the Horticultural Therapy Techniques and Practice of Horticultural Therapy courses include units on how to identify program and treatment goals and how to generate specific objectives and measurable outcomes for individual clients.
+For those considering work as a horticultural therapist in a clinical setting, Horticultural Therapy Techniques and The Practice of Horticultural Therapy include units on developing specific objectives and measurable outcomes for individual clients and using various methods for documentation.

 What is included in each course fee?

-The course fee includes instruction; a comprehensive, evidence-based research and reference binder specific to each course; TH/HT program planning and assessment templates; all plant material and other supplies required for hands-on TH activities; and any entry fees for botanical gardens or other facilities.
+The course fee of $600.00 for each course includes instruction; comprehensive, evidence-based research and reference materials; TH/HT program planning, session planning, and assessment templates; and plant material and other supplies required for hands-on activities.

-The teaching team is led by Ann Kent HTM, a registered horticultural therapist, who works in the Vancouver area and teaches in both Vancouver and on Vancouver Island.
+The teaching team is led by Ann Kent HTM, a registered horticultural therapist and professional member of the CHTA and the AHTA.

 Yes.
 A detailed statement of completion is provided to assist those who are completing continuing education requirements for professional associations in horticultural therapy and related disciplines.
-The documentation is also helpful to those who apply for funding support to develop TH and HT programs.
+The documentation is also helpful to those who apply for funding to support development of TH and HT programs.

-An HT Certificate is provided following completion of requirements for all four courses.
-Courses in the Horticultural Therapy Professional Development Program adhere to the HT Core Skills & Knowledge - 2014 document published by the Canadian Horticultural Therapy Association (CHTA).
+A Horticultural Therapy Certificate is provided upon completion of requirements for all four courses.
+Courses in the Horticultural Therapy Professional Development Program adhere to the HT Core Skills & Knowledge document published by the Canadian Horticultural Therapy Association (CHTA).
 Courses are eligible for up to 2.0 points toward professional registration with the CHTA.
-Please see the CHTA Education and Registration pages for more information.
+Please visit the CHTA website for current information about voluntary professional registration.

 Where do students access funding to support their training in horticultural therapy?